Below are 14 top restaurants in Greenwich Village organized by price range per person.

 Red Bamboo

 Vegan versions of American classics like buffalo wings and Chinese dishes like Sweet and Sour Chicken.
+The Popcorn Shrimp will have you fooled!

 A peaceful atmosphere to sit down and rest from your sightseeing.

-42 Grove Street.
+42 Grove Street

 This casual cafe-style restaurant will transport you to Paris with French classics done right.